 There are many challenges to carb counting for diabetes.
 The aim of this cheat sheet is to help you accurately measure and count your carbohydrates.
 There are other challenges to dosing correctly for meals and those issues can be explored in one of my other articles on advanced bolus dosing skills.

 Challenges and solutions to figuring out how many grams of carbohydrates you are eating:

 A food scale is key when trying to carb count foods that are difficult to measure.
 Think about all of the foods that don't fit perfectly into measuring cups - roasted and baked potatoes, rigatoni and penne pasta, bananas, strawberries, broccoli, bread, tortillas, and so much more.
 My cheat sheet will help you use any food scale to accurately carb count your favorite foods.
 Just weigh your food and enter the grams into my cheat sheet.
 You can use my cheat sheet to add your own foods too.
-Simply look up your favorite food, add it to the cheat sheet, and then drag the lower right corner of the cell in the last two columns to continue the formula in cells that you add to the spreadsheet.
+Simply look up your favorite food in the USDA Food Database, add it to the cheat sheet, and then drag the lower right corner of the cell in the last two columns to continue the formula in cells that you add to the spreadsheet.

 Carbohydrate cheat sheet

 Download XLSX • 11KB